 - Prepare the insertion of the cutting by first setting the hole with a pencil.

-- Apply rooting hormone onto the cut end of the clipping.
+- Apply rooting hormone (Amazon) onto the cut end of the clipping.
 You can use your fingers or a small brush to apply the rooting compound.
 Slide it into the hole.
 Pinch the bottom of the plug tray to press the soil against the end of the clipping.

 - Place the plug tray into a growing tray.
 Cover this with a humidity dome.